awsdocs/amazon-transcribe-developer-guide/doc_source/websocket.md

 | 11 | :event\-type | 7 | 15 | TranscriptEvent |
 | 13 | :message\-type | 7 | 5 | event |

 When you decode the binary response, you end up with a JSON structure with the results of the transcription\.
-For an example of the JSON response, see [Streaming transcription](streaming.md)\.
+For an example of the JSON response, see [Transcribing streaming audio](streaming.md)\.

 ## Handling WebSocket streaming errors<a name="websocket-errors"></a>